esc/euroscipy2013-talk-bloscpack/benchmark.notes.rst

 Notes
 -----

-The benchmarks in `results.csv` were run on my Lenov Carbon X1 which has a Intel Core i7 3667u 2 cores / 4 threads clocked at 2.0 Ghz / thread
+The benchmarks in `results.csv` were run on my Lenovo Carbon X1 which has a Intel Core i7 3667u 2 cores / 4 threads clocked at 2.0 Ghz / thread

 * Sizes: